-Analysis | The 4 most undersold political stories of 2021
+Analysis | The 5 most undersold political stories of 2021

 Perhaps the epitome of these efforts has been the stripping of power from secretaries of state who stood up to Donald Trump’s attempts to overturn the 2020 election.
 In Arizona, GOP legislators took away the ability of Secretary of State Katie Hobbs (D) to defend election lawsuits — but only for her final election in that office, in 2022 — while transferring that power to Republican Attorney General Mark Brnovich.
 In Georgia, the GOP-controlled legislature removed Secretary of State Brad Raffensperger (R) as a voting member from the state elections board (he had been the chairman), giving itself the power to appoint a majority of the board.

-Some other examples of how the GOP could make overturning an election easier moving forward:
+Some other examples of how the GOP could make overturning an election easier in the future:

 - A raft of Trump-supported election-deniers — who often went quite a bit further than most other GOP elected officials in alleging voter fraud — are running for secretary of state in key states.

-- It has supported bills giving (GOP) legislators more power to overturn a result themselves.
+- The party has supported bills giving (Republican) legislators more power to overturn a result themselves.

 - It has supported bills lowering the threshold for evidence of voter fraud.